membraneframework-labs/guide/guide/creating_app/pipeline.md

   ]
 ```

-Last but not least, we should return created terms in the correct format - `%Membrane.ParentSpec{}`
+Last but not least, we should return created terms in the correct format - `Membrane.ParentSpec` struct.
+Note that it's aliased by default by `Membrane.Pipeline.__using__/1`.

 ```elixir
   spec = %ParentSpec{